-It is shown in Figure 4-4 that a menu item is composed of an icon which graphically describes the function, the name of the function and a "quick access" key combination.
-Users can quickly access this functionality pressing this key combination or the letter underscored in the function name while the menu is rolled down.
+Figure 4-4 shows that a menu item is composed of the name of the function and a "quick access" key combination.
+Users can quickly access this functionality pressing this key combination or the first letter in the function name while the menu is rolled down.

 There are also some contextual or "pop-up" menus that users can access by clicking the right button of the mouse while over certain controls6.
 These "pop-up" menus have the same appearance as menus rolling down the menu bar.
+Here, icons are added at the left of the function names that graphically describe them.